Shin-Keisei 8800 series

-The Shin-Keisei 8800 series (新京成8800形) is an electric multiple unit (EMU) train type operated by the private railway operator Shin-Keisei Electric Railway on the Shin-Keisei Line in Chiba Prefecture, Japan, since 1986.
+The Shin-Keisei 8800 series (新京成8800形) is an electric multiple unit (EMU) train type operated by the private railway operator Keisei Electric Railway.
+The type was introduced by the Shin-Keisei Electric Railway on the Shin-Keisei Line (Keisei Matsudo Line from April 2025) in Chiba Prefecture, Japan, in 1986.

+On 1 April 2025, all cars were transferred to Keisei following the merger of the Shin-Keisei Electric Railway into Keisei Electric Railway.

 Formations

 As of 1 April 2015, the fleet consists of 16 six-car sets based at Kunugiyama Depot with three motored (M) cars and three trailer (T) cars, formed as shown below, with the Tc1 car at the Tsudanuma end.